phdforum/phdforum.github.io/_posts/2021-03-18-interaction.md

 16:50 Social event (using “breakout rooms”)

 As you know very well by now, we like to conclude our meetings with a social activity.
 This time, we will do a speed dating event, in which you will have the chance to talk one on one with several colleagues for a few minutes each.

+The [notes](/../presentations/notes.pdf) of our group discussion are also available.